DEIB-GECO/GeCo-5.0/backend/rasa_files/nlu.md

 - I would like to join of the two datasets
 - join
 - join of the two datasets
+- JOIN
+- i need to join
+- i want to do the join
+- can you join them?
+- join them
+- put them together with the join

 ## intent:difference
 - I want to do the difference the two datasets